Laura Waring BVetMed MRCVS

 Geert Wassink, Financial Manager

 In my spare time I look after a small flock of sheep.
 We also keep pet turkeys and have a cat and 2 dogs.
-I still play a bit of footy and love walking in the beautiful countryside around us.
+I love walking in the beautiful countryside around us.

 Colleen Sumner, Practice Administrator at Ludlow

 Colleen is our longest serving member of staff having been at the practice for nearly 30 years!

 Colleen is the glue that holds the practice together, her previous experience helping her to understand what is needed, where and when to keep things ticking over smoothly and keeping staff and clients happy.
 Colleen enjoys the variety of her job and likes to keep up to date with clinical decisions by processing all the insurance claims that are submitted.